Used with permission from the January

-Paul rebukes the Corinthian Christians
+Paul rebukes the Corinthian Christians for their lack

-the holiness of Jesus Christ.
+of Jesus Christ.
 It is that holiness to which he calls his body in every arena of life as outlined in the epistles.

 As Joseph M. Stowell writes in his book, Shepherding the Church

 When righteousness becomes the prevailing attitude of a body of believers, it establishes

 a peer pressure that stimulates all believers to the truly good life in Jesus Christ.
 A church full of persons who love the

 lost; of husbands who love their wives; of people who willingly serve; of lips that are slow to criticize, slander, and gossip,

 but rather are dedicated to healing, helping, and encouraging; of finances that are focused on glorifying God and of Christians

 who are passionately addicted to acts of compassion will produce an environment that stimulates others to make a similar

 contribution to the group.
 (68)

 Martin Luther described the home as a miniature church.
 He’s right.
 However we view and practice

 Christian love at home spills over into our congregational life.

 3. Leadership Relations

 Harmonious community also grows through healthy pastor-church leadership relationships.
 They receive the equipping

 ministry of their pastors and attain the unity of the faith (Eph.
 4).

 The Apostle Peter speaks to loving pastoral

 oversight in 1 Peter 5:1-3.
 The writer of Hebrews speaks of parishioners’ wholesome relationships with their pastoral

 leaders in Hebrews 13:17.
 First Timothy 5:17-19 calls churches to guard their pastoral leaders from being hindered by either

 at home, and in society.
-As Ogden says, “The broken world we live in needs a called army to address the enormous
+As Ogden says, “The broken world we live in needs a called army to address the enormous pain

-work” (21).
+(21).
 That army will be set free only as the relationship between the pastor and a church’s leadership “become

 conformed to the biblical description of ministry” (85).